bellingcat/reddit-post-scraping-tool/README.md

 # 📃 TODO
 ## *GUI*
 - [ ] Make it installable with a setup.exe/setup.msi file.
-- [x] Add manual dark mode option, that will be persistent in all sessions.
-- [x] Make settings persistent in all sessions.
-- [x] Make it save results to a CSV file.

 # 🖥️ Tested environments
 ## *GUI*